Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Queueing_a_series_of_state_updates_state_scheduling_&_batching.md

 2. `setNumber(n => n + 1)` : `n => n + 1` is a function.
 React adds it to a queue.
 3. `setNumber(n => n + 1)` : `n => n + 1` is a function.
 React adds it to a queue.

-When you call `useState` during the next render, React goes through the queue.
-The previous `number` state was `0`, so that’s what React passes to the first updater function as the `n` argument.
+==When you call `useState` during the next render, React goes through the queue.== The previous `number` state was `0`, so that’s what React passes to the first updater function as the `n` argument.
 Then React takes the return value of your previous updater function and passes it to the next updater as `n`, and so on:

 | queued update | `n`  | returns     |
 | ------------- | ---- | ----------- |